mohsen-dl/mohsen-dl/README.md

 ### Hi there, I'm [Mohsen Dourandish Langroudy](https://mohsen-dl.github.io) 👋

-I am a Master of Data Science Student at Salford University.
+I am a Data Scientist.
 Apart from that I am developer that loves learning new and state of the art technologies.

 **My Research Interest**:
 - Interactive Dashboard